Lost COVID Vaccination Card

 COVID-19 Testing for Travel, Employment, and School

 Passport Health offers testing to meet compliance and entry requirements for domestic and international travel.
 We can also help if you need a negative COVID test for school or work requirements.
-Rapid COVID-19 molecular test (ID Now) is available in the Broken Arrow office.
+Same day COVID-19 molecular test (RT-PCR) is available in the Edmond office.

 Edmond: Molecular PCR (RT-PCR) testing is available with results emailed to you in 24- 48 hours.
 Domestic or international travelers often are required to show a negative test prior to arrival.
 Check with your airline for specific requirements.
 A sample is taken from one or both nostrils.
 Book online or call our office at 405-563-8961 to schedule an appointment.
 Rapid PCR and Rapid antigen tests are no longer available in the Edmond office.